NOR-WEST GAME FISHING CLUB (INC.)

 Operational Procedures and Responsibilities

-Over the last few years a great deal has been done to improve the standard of facilities on the island with a view to increasing the level of comfort enjoyed by members during their visit.
+Over the last few years, a great deal has been done to improve the standard of facilities on the island with a view to increasing the level of comfort enjoyed by members during their visit.
 All Club facilities at the island are owned by all the members and should be treated accordingly.
-If a member damages or breaks something he should fix it or replace it and all damage must be made the subject of a written report to the Secretary as soon as possible.
-Forms for this purpose are in the log book.
+If a member damages or breaks something he should fix it or replace it and all damage must be made the subject of a report to the Secretary as soon as possible.

 Prior to a group’s departure from the island the clubhouse and facilities are to be thoroughly cleaned.
 All refrigerators in the kitchen are to be cleaned out and any leftover perishables are to be removed.
 Each group takes over its own food and it is not acceptable to find partly consumed perishables left behind by the previous group.
 Freezers in which fish have been stored are also to be thoroughly cleaned.
 Unused bait can be left in the bait freezer provided it is in good condition and provided there is a group to occupy the facilities in the following week.
-If the facilities are not to be used in the following week all fridges & freezers must be emptied, thoroughly cleaned, turned off and left closed with a small amount of coffee in a cup left inside.
-The stove top, oven, microwave and bbq are all to be properly cleaned and ready for use by the next group.
+The stove top, oven, microwave and BBQ are all to be properly (including fat trays) cleaned and ready for use by the next group.
 All tables and bench tops are to be wiped down and the floors swept and the kitchen floor mopped.

-This matter is dealt with in some detail in the lease as above.
-No rubbish is to be burnt, buried or left behind for somebody else to clean up.
+This matter is dealt with in some detail in the Background lease as above.
 Cans are to be crushed, placed in bags and removed at the end of the week.
 Bottles and other glassware are to be placed in surplus cardboard boxes, taped up removed at the end of the week.
 Do not mix glassware with other rubbish.
 All cardboard boxes which are not going to be used are to be knocked flat, taped up and returned to Dampier.
-It is the responsibility of each group to ensure that rubbish to go to Dampier actually reaches the tip.
-There are 2 options available:-
+All rubbish must be placed into the Skip bin inside Hampton Harbour Club.

 Plant and Equipment